amenzhinsky/flagenv/README.md

 }
 ```

-Simply after registering all necessary flags call `flagenv.Parse()` function that wraps around `flag.Parse()` enabling environment variables as fallback values for all previously registered flags:
+Simply call `flagenv.Parse()` function after registering all necessary flags that wraps around `flag.Parse()` enabling environment variables as fallback values:

 ```go
 flag.UintVar(&timeoutFlag, "timeout", 10, "connection timeout")
 flagenv.Parse()
 ```

-Environment variables are only applied to the flags that are not set through the command-line arguments.
+Environment is only applied to the flags that are not set through the command-line arguments.

 It also adds environment variable names to each flag in the help message: